 †On Temperature Measurements.
 W. Liesegang (Oesterr.
 Chem.-Zeit., 1933, 36, 60-61; discussion, 61).-Methods of measuring furnace temperatures with thermocouples and radiation pyrometers are described and discussed.
-For the protection of precious metal couples at temperatures up to $1700^{\circ}$ C. the use of "Sinterkorund" (crystalline alumina) tubes is recommended.
-L. Hecht stated in the discussion that platinum metal couples are rapidly destroyed when used without adequate protection in cleetric furnaces heated by Silit of the Silit or to vaporization of silicon therefrom; both of these factors produce serious embrittlement of the couple wires.-A. R. P.
+For the protection of precious metal couples at temperatures up to 1700 C. the use of "Sinterkorund" (crystalline alumina) tubes is recommended.
+L. Hecht stated in the discussion that platinum metal couples are rapidly destroyed when used without adequate protection in electric furnaces heated by Silit rod resistance elements, owing to the carbon monoxide generated by oxidation of the Silit or to vaporization of silicon therefrom; both of these factors produce serious embrittlement of the couple wires.-A. R. P.